camenduru/DiffusionAwards/README.md

 Saturday, April 2, 2023
 - 🆕 This is no more a proposal this is happening! 🥳
 - 🆕 Media Sponsor (Individual) https://www.youtube.com/@aitrepreneur

+Thursday, April 6, 2023
+- 🆕 We talked with our sponsors and received the ✅ OK signal.
+We are ready to go public! 🥳
+- 🆕 $100 RunPod Credits to winner of each category. 🥳 https://github.com/camenduru/DiffusionAwards/issues/9